immich-app/immich/docs/docs/installation/unraid-installation.md

 # Unraid

-Install Immich on Unraid using the [Docker Compose Manager](https://forums.unraid.net/topic/114415-plugin-docker-compose-manager/) plugin from the Unraid Community Apps.
+Immich can easily be installed and updated on Unraid using the [Docker Compose Manager](https://forums.unraid.net/topic/114415-plugin-docker-compose-manager/) plugin from the Unraid Community Apps.

 :::info